Navigating Industry-Level Risk

 Donald Trump, like the Sex Pistols decades ago, is whole a new genre.
 He didn’t wreck the old order so much as understand how to take advantage of the wreckage that was already there.

-The stuck market — whether that’s the strategically-collapsing retail pharmacy market or the soon-to-be collapsing Big PBM market or the drug market floating somewhere in between — will need different policy, economic and business constructs for what lies ahead, better ‘navigational knowledge’ to move faster than the current, to get in front of change rather than become a victim of it.
+The stuck market — whether that’s the strategically-collapsing retail pharmacy market or the soon-to-be collapsing Big PBM market or a drug market floating somewhere in between — will need different policy, economic and business constructs for what lies ahead, better ‘navigational knowledge’ to move faster than the current, to get in front of change rather than become a victim of it.

 “We were hopeful to get a larger market share this year,” said Novavax’s Jacobs after lowering its sales guidance (again).
-Which only proves the point:

 / jgs